Derrickmirindi/shell-particleboard-predictor/README.md

 ## License

 This repository may be extended with an appropriate open-source license depending on the intended academic, research, or public-use context.
-# Developed by Derrick Mirindi
+# Developed by Derrick Mirindi, David Sinkhonde and Frederic Mirindi